 I’ve always found myself drawn to the medical field, this may be because I was always in the hospital.
 I was a pretty clumsy kid.
 In my adolescence, I would sport an injury nearly every week.
 I’ve gotten less injury prone as I’ve gotten older, but I’m still not without the occasional trip on a flat surface.
 In my lifetime, I have had two sprained wrists, 4 sprained ankles (3 on the left and one on the right), two broken wrists, two dislocated shoulders, one concussion, and an assortment of broken fingers and toes.
+Good thing I always had my love of western rugs to fall back on.

 Let’s take a trip to 2009….So now we’re at my beloved elementary school, Minisink Valley.
 I loved this place, everything about it was great, the urinals that reached all the way down to the floor, the gigantic playground full of dangerous obstacles for barely four foot tall 9-year-olds, not to mention that one teacher who gave out lollipops every time we answered a question correctly.
 My elementary school truly was a gem like none other.